 This note is dedicated to establishing the following result.

 \begin{theorem} Assume that $\abs{I} \ge 2$.
 Then every sequence of pairwise non-conjugate congruence lattices in $G$ is weakly central. \end{theorem}

-Recall that every irreducible lattice in $G$ is arithmetic whenever $\abs{I} \ge 2$.
-A \emph{congruence lattice} is a particular kind of an irreducible arithmetic lattice strictly containing a congruence subgroup.
+Recall that by the celebrated theorem of Margulis every irreducible lattice in $G$ is arithmetic whenever $\abs{I} \ge 2$.
+A \emph{congruence lattice} is a particular kind of an irreducible arithmetic lattice containing a principal congruence subgroup.
 See \S\ref{sec:congruence lattices and the selberg property} for a precise definition of this notion.
-In particular whenever lattices in $G$ are known to satisfy the congruence subgroup property a stronger formulation of Theorem \ref{thm:main theorem} is possible.
+In particular, whenever lattices in $G$ are known to satisfy the congruence subgroup property a stronger formulation of Theorem \ref{thm:main theorem} is made possible.

-We remark that if $\abs{I} = 1$ and $\mathrm{rank}(G) \ge 2$ then every sequence of pairwise non-conjugate lattices is weakly central by \cite{7S,GL}.
+We remark that if $\abs{I} = 1$ and $\mathrm{rank}(G) \ge 2$ then every sequence of pairwise non-conjugate lattices is weakly central by the main results of \cite{7S,GL}.
 The recent works of Raimbault \cite{raimbault2013convergence} and Fraczyk \cite{fraczyk2016strong} establish closely related results for congruence lattices in the rank one groups $\SL{2}{\RR}$ and $\SL{2}{\CC}$.
 We also mention \cite[\S 5]{7S} dealing with congruence subgroups in a fixed uniform arithmetic lattice.